 1973 BOSTON RED SOX ...

-With the designated hitter rule going into effect for the 1973 season, general manager Dick O'Connell signed former Cardinal star Orlando Cepeda as a free agent to fill the role.
+On January 11, 1973, the American League agreed to a three-year trial run of the designated-hitter rule, allowing a batter to hit in place of the pitcher throughout the game.
+With the designated hitter rule, general manager Dick O'Connell signed former Cardinals star Orlando Cepeda on January 18th, as a free agent to fill the role.
 The 35-year-old slugger brought 358 career home runs to Fenway Park.

-But clubhouse troubles for a team that was described as "twenty five players who take twenty five different cabs" from a baseball game sank the club.
+But there were clubhouse troubles for a team that was described as "twenty five players who take twenty five different cabs" from a baseball game would hurt the club.
 Reggie Smith was at the center of the trouble, as he battled with teammates all throughout the season.
-He thought there was a double standard in the way black and white players were treated by Sox management and the Boston media.
+Reggie was the best athlete on the Red Sox.
+He could hit for power and average from both sides of the plate and had the speed of a world class sprinter.
+He also possessed one of the strongest throwing arms in baseball, but his accuracy was a different story.

 The season started at Fenway Park on April 6th.
 On a windy cold day, Luis Tiant stuck it out for the whole nine innings, beating the Yankees, 15-5.
-Carl Yastrzemski hit one homer and Carlton Fisk hit two homers off Mel Stottlemyre.
-Tommy Harper had two singles and a double and Rico Petrocelli knocked out three singles.
+Yaz hit one homer and Carlton Fisk hit two homers, including a grandslam.
+Tommy Harper had two singles and a double while Rico Petrocelli knocked out three singles.

 After getting snowed out for three games in Milwaukee, the Sox finally played baseball in Yankee Stadium on April 14th.
 Tiant labored for eight innings, giving way to Bob Veale, in the 9th inning, who saved him 3 to 1.
 The Sox had 14 hits, including a homer by Doug Griffin.